ErikEJ/erikej.github.io/_posts/2024-08-05-powertools-dab.md

 ## Generate dab command file

-First step is to point to an existing database and generate a `dab-build.cmd` file with the commands to install and run the `dab` CLI. *Is there a better name for this file?*
+First step is to point to an existing database and generate a `dab-build.cmd` file with the commands to install and run the `dab` CLI.

 From the project context menu, select `EF Core Power Tools`, then `Data API Builder Scaffold (preview)`.